mottaquikarim/pycontent/content/topics/accessing_data.md

 # Accessing Data

 Before we get into any sort of data analysis, we need to understand the most basic code for loading, summarizing, and selecting data.
-This is a lot of memorizing "one-and-done" examples.
+This is a lot of individual examples.
 But!
-Once we get past that, we will have the flexibility to learn via a contextual analysis of a single dataset.
-Let's take a look at that dataset now.
+Once we get past that, we will have the flexibility to learn via a contextual analysis.
+First, let's get familiar with the data we've chosen.

-## Data Dictionary
+## Data Dictionaries

 When you analyze a set of data, always include a `data dictionary`, or a list of variable definitions, alongside your notebook.
 It can serve as a contextual overview of the variables in the dataset as well as share information about how certain variables are formatted.
 If you're looking to study a dataset yourself, the data dictionary can also give you high-level ideas for what you might want to analyze and how.